-UK's Conservatives suffer defeat in ''Blue Wall'' seat | Politics
+UK's Conservatives suffer defeat in ''blue wall'' seat | Politics

 “This Conservative Party has taken people across the country for granted for far too long,” Green said Friday.

 However, there are concerns among some Conservative supporters that the growing focus on northern seats has alienated the party's more traditional — and potentially more liberal — southern supporters.
-In the 2016 Brexit referendum, 55 per cent of voters in Chesham and Amersham voted to remain in the EU.
+In the 2016 Brexit referendum, 55 per cent of voters in Chesham and Amersham voted to remain in the EU, in sharp contrast to many of the constituencies the Conservatives have recently turned blue.

-Conservative policing minister Kit Malthouse branded the defeat “very disappointing” and said there must be a “fairly significant post-match analysis” on what went wrong for the party.
+Johnson denied that he was neglecting the party's traditional base and said there were “particular circumstances” at play in Chesham and Amersham.

-The reasons for the Conservatives' defeat are unclear although local issues featured heavily.
-Concerns have been raised about the high-speed rail line that will link London to Birmingham, which cuts through the region.
-Also the government's proposed planning reforms have sparked fears about more buildings in the countryside.
+“We believe in uniting and leveling up within regions and across the country,” he said.

 The defeated candidate, Peter Fleet, acknowledged the Conservatives had to rebuild “trust and understanding” with voters.

-Despite the defeat, Johnson can still rely on a big majority of around 80 seats in the the 650-member House of Commons.
+Despite the election's outcome, Johnson can still rely on a big majority of around 80 seats in the the 650-member House of Commons.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)